 Traditional Implants Requirements

-- Patients must have substantial bone density so the implant can remain firmly in its place for the long term
+- Patients must have substantial bone density and show no signs of calcium deficiency so the implant can remain firmly in its place for the long term

 - Patients usually need to have a dead tooth that can be extracted to replace it with an implant or a missing gap

 - Overall physical health, including strong teeth and gums